-volving from '70's rock act Mickey Ratt, the modern Ratt was founded by Stephen Pearcy (vocals) and Robin Crosby (guitar).
+volving from '70s rock act Mickey Ratt, the modern Ratt was founded in 1981 by Stephen Pearcy (vocals) and Robin Crosby (guitar).
 Within two years Warren DeMartini (guitar), Juan Crocier (bass) and Bobby Blotzer (drums) would join.

-Ratt was their self-titled debut on their own indie 'Time Coast' label in 1983.
-With the help of friends Motley Crue, they secured a deal in 1984 with 'Atlantic', a company who was hot on the trot for Glam acts of the day.
+The Ratt EP would be their self-titled debut on the indie 'Time Coast' label in 1983.
+With the help of friends Motley Crue, they secured a deal in 1984 with 'Atlantic', a company who was hot on the trot for glam metal acts of the day.
 Out Of The Cellar (1984), their second effort, featuring Robbin Crosby replacing Lee, boasted enough pop flavor to hold for a while in the US charts, finally topping out at 7; it's feature track gone single, Round And Round, managing to make it to top 10.
-They then engaged on a tour with Ozzy Osbourne before teaming up on tour with Billy Squier, where they were supposedly thrown off for being more popular than the headlining act.
+The album was notable for combining the then-prevalent Van Halen and Aerosmith-influenced bravado elements with the then-novel muted, staccato guitar-picking style of Judas Priest and eventually went platinum several times over.

 See All... ⏬